 According to another legend, Lord Rama had stayed here for some time on his return from Lanka after winning over Ravan.
 When Ram happened to visit the place locals asked him for water to perform bath rituals for Shivalinga.
 Lord Ram shot an arrow (Bana) and water profuse from the holy Ganges itself.
 The natives were probably Shaivites and since then they started worshipping the Shivalinga (Phallus stone).

-The Banganga Tank is situated in the premise of Walkeshwar Temple which was constructed by the monarchs of the Silhara Dynasty between the 9th and 13th century.
+The Banganga Tank is situated in the premise of Walkeshwar Temple which was constructed by the monarchs of the Silhara Dynasty between the 9th and 13th centuries.
 Later, it was destroyed by the Portuguese.
 Again, it was restored in the year 1715.
 Then, several rulers constructed various temples dedicated to different Hindu deities.

 Hariprasad Chaurasia.
-One can enjoy the melodious instrumental music produced by famous flautist (Bansuri Vadak) Hariprasad Chaurasia.
-Born on July 01, 1938, he is an acclaimed musician of India from Varanasi.
+One can enjoy the melodious instrumental music produced by famous flautist (Bansuri Vadak) Hariprasad Chaurasia, born on July 01, 1938, he is an acclaimed musician of India from Varanasi.

 Ustad Zakir Hussain.
 A great Tabla virtuoso, percussionist, music producer, Ustad Zakir Hussain perform at Banganga Festival.
 So, it will be a great event for those who are a fan of his music.

 It seems more intriguing for attendees and devotees to experience the majestic event of the ringing of the bells that happens during the musical poem recitation that is written by unknown poets.
 The aura during the musical poem recitation is awestruck and dwell everyone into the world of oneness and spirituality.